Domain Adaptive Semantic Segmentation with Self-Supervised Depth Estimation: Methodology

 where $\hat{\y}_{init}$ are the semantic intermediate predictions. $\tilde{\y}^T$ is the one-hot semantic pseudo-label for target domain.
 Both $\hat{\y}_{init}^S$ and $\hat{\y}_{init}^T$ are the intermediate semantic predictions from the same shared semantic decoder. $\hat{\mathbf{d}}^S$ and $\hat{\mathbf{d}}^T$ are the intermediate depth predictions from the separate source and target depth decoders. $w$ is a pixel-wise pseudo-label weight which we will introduce in Section~\ref{sec:refine}.
 Following~\cite{chen2019learning,vu2019dada}, inverse depth is adopted for the depth learning losses.
 For all our experiments, the ground-truth depth is either from the simulator or from pre-calculated depth estimations.
 The tilde in $\mathcal{\tilde{L}}$ indicates that this is the loss function for the intermediate predictions.

-\textbf{Shared task feature correlation module} The semantic and depth features from the last step are then fed into a domain-shared task feature correlation module to learn the correlation between semantics and depth, which is believed to be more robust to domain shift.
+\textbf{Shared task feature correlation module} The semantic and depth features from the last step are then fed into a domain-shared task feature correlation module to learn the correlation between semantics and depth.
 This is achieved by incorporating two spatial attentions, which capture the mutual relationship between depth and semantics.
 The design of the feature correlation module is largely inspired by works in the field of multi-task learning~\cite{vandenhende2020mti, xu2018pad}, where similar attention modules were used to help the joint learning of multiple tasks.
 Existing works extract the correlation from multiples scales and different modalities.
 We build our module based on PAD-Net~\cite{xu2018pad} because of its simplicity and effectiveness.
 Specifically, given the semantic features $F_{seg}$ and the depth features $F_{depth}$, the distilled features $F_{seg}^o, F_{depth}^o,$ are calculated by:

 where $\otimes$ denotes the convolution operation and $\odot$ denotes the element-wise multiplication. $\sigma$ is the sigmoid function for the normalization of the attention map. $W$ denotes the learnable weights for the convolution.
 We notice that this self-attention variant performs better in our experiments.